Giant shoes of Marikina: Unveiling and subsequent display

 The giant shoes of Marikina were formally unveiled in October 2002.
-The shoes was officially recognized to be the largest in the world in December 2020 by the Guinness World Records surpassing the 3.12 m long right shoe designed by Zahit Okurlar of Turkey.
+The shoes were officially recognized as the largest in the world in December 2002 by Guinness World Records, surpassing the 3.12 m long right shoe designed by Zahit Okurlar of Turkey.

 The footwear was subsequently displayed at the Marikina Sports Park and later at the Marikina Shoe Gallery at the Riverbank Mall until the latter's closure in late 2020.
-The shoes are distinct from the giant shoes which were displayed on a barge in the middle of the Marikina River.

-By 2013, the Marikina giant shoes has already lost its Guinness World Records distinction.
+By 2013, the Marikina giant shoes had already lost the Guinness World Records distinction.
 In April 2013, Hong Kong shoe distributor Electric Sekki manufactured a 6.5 × 2.39 × 1.65 m replica of a Superga 2750 shoe.

+The shoes are distinct from the giant red shoe which was formerly displayed on a barge in the middle of the Marikina River.

+In November 12, 2020, that landmark at the Riverbanks Center hit a bridge before it became completely damaged by Typhoon Vamco (Typhoon Ulysses).